 A wonderfully designed fly, originated by Hans van Klinken, the Klinkhammer is a dry fly designed to hang down in the film imitating an insect that's trying to emerge.
 The para-post makes it visible and the different versions allow you to fish this fly very effectively during the early stage of many hatches.
 A great tip is to apply floatant freely to the top above the hackle of the fly but leave the rear third of the body dry, so it absorbs water and hangs even further down into the water.
-Emerger available in sizes: 12, 14, 16.
+Sizes: 12, 14, 16.

 Average Customer Rating: